Robert "Milroy" Everly was born in 1863, most likely in or near Herring, Preston County, WV, the son of Absalom and Sarah (Carroll) Everly.

 Cora outlived her husband by three decades.
 She was a member of the Order of Eastern Star and the Ladies of the GAR Civil War circle, who were "active... in keeping alive the traditions of the Grand Army of the Republic," said the Uniontown Morning Herald.
 She also is known to have spent a week or so at a time at the Methodist Training Center at Jumonville, near Uniontown.

-She passed away on March 1, 1973, at the age of 82, and is buried at Lafayette Memorial Park.
+She passed away on March 1, 1973, at the age of 82, and is buried at LaFayette Memorial Park.
+Rev. Thomas R. Thomas led the funeral service.

-The Rankins lived in Revere south of Uniontown in 1930 as shown in the federal census.
-That year, Lawrence was employed as a truck driver for an explosives company, most likely in the coal mining industry, and Katherine's widowed father made his home under their roof.
+The Rankins lived in the coal mining town of Uledi, Fayette County in 1917.
+There, he earned a living as a teamster.
+By 1930, they relocated to another mining town, Revere, south of Uniontown, as shown in the federal census.
+That year, Lawrence was employed as a truck driver for an explosives company, most likely in the coal mining industry.
+Katherine's widowed father made his home under their roof.

 In 1932, the family made headlines in the Uniontown Morning Herald when they organized a surprise birthday party for daughter Margaret, which was "a delightful social affair...
 Guest found entertainment and diversion in games and dancing, with gifts and luncheon, concluding features of the party, and music by Mr. and Mrs. Charles Jeffries and children of Uniontown, and Bert Frost of Revere."
 Among the guests from Revere were Evelyn Higginbotham, Helen Frost, James Speelman, Lois Richter, Mary Ellen Ringer, Elizabeth Everly, Margaret Rankin, Katherine and Joseph Rankin, Dorothy Dressel, Dwight and Ralph Higinbotham, Vernon Ringer, Terny and Donald Lapenta, distant cousin James Minerd (which one?), Roy Williams, Harwood Everly, Harold Everly, Charles Rankin, Robert Mouser, Donald Williams, Walker Harshman, Earl Everly, Arthur Everly, grandfather Milroy Everly, Mr. and Mrs. Charles Sickles and Mary Mouser.
 Other guests, said the Morning Herald, were aunt Cora Helmick and children Carl and Gladys, Mr. and Mrs. Charles Jeffries and children Evelyn, Robert, Ruth and Beatrice of Uniontown; Leta Cramer, Frances Bryan, Myers Newman and Bernard McIrravey, of Balsinger; Vera and June Ramsey of Belle Vernon; and Virginia Rawson of New Salem.